Are you thinking mobile-first in your SEO strategy?

 In a search for "how to contact Actonia" on mobile and desktop, the desktop result has a "Contact Us" page as the first result while on mobile, the third result is a "Click to Call" action button.

-In another difference between mobile and desktop, Google also uses different lengths for mobile and desktop meta descriptions to best fit the user experience.
+In another difference between mobile and desktop, Google also uses different lengths for mobile and desktop meta descriptions to best fit the device type.

-The meta description length is now shorter on mobile devices.
+The meta description length is now shorter on mobile displays.
 You can use up to 120 characters when optimizing your listing for mobile search.

 After the most recent updates, however, your desktop description could be up to around 158 characters.
 As it turns out, your meta description must work in two different lengths.